Mohamadaliibrahim/so_long/README.md

-Here's a `README.md` template for your `so_long` project at 42 School.
-You can customize it further based on your specific implementation details.

----

 # so_long

 `so_long` is a project at 42 School where you create a small 2D game using the MinilibX library.
 The player can move around a map, collect items, and reach the exit.